racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisviews.md

 ##What's Next?
 In this section you have learned how you can create OSIS views on Root Objects.
-The most important topics are the creation of the OSIS view itself and create indexex on the view for optimizing the data retrieval.
+The most important topics are the creation of the OSIS view itself and create indexes on the view for optimizing the data retrieval.
 In the next section we will cover how you can store, update, and delete objects from an OSIS view.